syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 public override void ViewDidLayoutSubviews()
 {
     dataGrid.Frame = new CGRect(10, 50, 200, 400);
-    sbase.ViewDidLayoutSubviews();
+    base.ViewDidLayoutSubviews();
 }
 {% endhighlight %}

-The following screenshot shows how the SfdataGrid is loaded with specific height and width.
+The following screenshot shows how the SfDataGrid is loaded with specific height and width.

 ![](SfDataGrid_images/Loading_with specific_height_and_width.png)